 Approved by: Full Governance Board

-Date approved: 6 th February 2019
+Date approved: October 2022

-Next review: Spring Term 2022
+Next review: Autumn Term 2025

 Policy owner: Personnel Officer

 STATEMENT

 The Governance Board delegates the power to make the Initial Disciplinary Decision (IDD) to the Principal (including up to dismissal).
 The Principal may further delegate the responsibility for deciding sanctions up to but not including an Initial Dismissal Decision (IDD).